Hall life is one of the most highly searched topic before coming to university. Here's what you need to know about staying on campus!

 Four guiding pillars

-Following last year’s Union Vision, IDEN30, NTUSU would like to formally present the 31st NTUSU's four guiding pillars, Dare to Care – Culture, Welfare, Employability, and Empowerment.
-This year, NTUSU aims to channel our efforts towards caring for fellow students as we tide through the pandemic and beyond.
-These pillars have been the core of our strategically planned initiatives, events, and ideas.
+This year, NTUSU aims to channel our efforts toward taking big swings for fellow students as we leave the pandemic behind and strive for greater things.
+These pillars have been the core of our strategically planned initiatives, events and ideas.

-We are taking a strong, multi-pronged approach to ensure the holistic welfare of students.
+We take a strong, multi-pronged approach to ensure the holistic welfare of students.
 This includes working towards academic, housing and transport policies that best fit student needs, as well as ramping up popular welfare initiatives such as giveaways and welfare packs.
-We strive to organise student activities that seek to engage and empower our students.
-Through effective communication, we hope to better understand ground level issues as well.
+We strive to organize student activities that seek to engage and empower our students.
+Through effective communication, we aimed to better understand ground level issues as well.

 The Union has continuously pushed for the empowerment of our students by providing safe spaces for students to learn and grow.
-These platforms would stimulate discussions and highlight the importance of inclusion, self-respect, and respecting others.
-The Union will also be prioritising mental health support and strengthening school policies to offer students the assistance they need.
+These platforms would highlight the importance of inclusion, self-respect, and respecting others – and stimulate discussion about how to do so.
+Key areas will include continued advocacy to strengthen mental health support, inclusive food options, respectful cultural exchanges, greater accessibility for those with special needs, & student safety on campus, amongst others.